shin-sforzando/next-boilerplate/.github/PULL_REQUEST_TEMPLATE.md

 ## Anticipated impacts

-(T. B. D.)

-A clear and concise description of where may be affected by the changes.
+(T. B. D.; A clear and concise description of where may be affected by the changes.)

 ## To reproduce